 Section 3.
 Administration.
 The Board may allocate funds for administration and fund raising purposes, such allocation to be reviewed and determined at the annual meeting.

 Section 4.
 Annual Audit and Report.
-There shall be an annual financial audit of the Committee's books and records by an independent accounting firm selected by the WPA-PAC Board.
+There shall be an annual financial audit of the Committee's books and records by an independent accounting firm* selected by the Board.
 The WPA-PAC shall adhere to the investment policies and financial operations practice of the WPA.
 An annual report of the activities of the WPA-PAC shall be made to the Board of Directors of the WPA and shall be available to the members of the Association.

+*Might it be considered that the WPA Treasurer conduct this audit?

 ARTICLE X